Vladimir Zhirinovsky 1996 presidential campaign: Elevated political stature after the 1993 legislative elections

 While Zhirinovsky approved of many of Yeltsin's positions at this time (Yeltsin had co-opted aspects of Zhirinovsky's platform as part of a greater ploy to compete with Zhirinovsky's nationalist appeal) he ultimately felt that Yeltsin would be incapable of undertaking to two major steps that Zhirinovsky found necessary: restoring Russian control to the boundaries of the Soviet Union and dividing it into gubernii (turning the role of the president into that of a "father tsar").
 Zhinovsky declared that the final push south would be "my chance, my mission".

 During this time Zhirinovsky found himself the victim of acts of sabotage by Kremlin operatives.
 In the summer of 1994 both Zhirinvosky and Yeltsin separately embarked on Volga River cruises in order to meet face-to-face with members of the Russian electorate.
-The Krelmin worked to sabotage Zhirinovsky's journey.
+The Kremlin worked to sabotage Zhirinovsky's journey.
 When the LDPR flew to North Korea to meet with the new Kim Jong-il regime, the Kremlin denied his plane approval for a requested layover in Kemerovo.